What is Calcium?

 Could Potentially Assist with Weight Loss

-Some studies demonstrate that increased calcium intake through diet or supplements can help obese participants lose more weight.
+Some studies demonstrate that increased intake through diet or supplements can help obese participants lose more weight.
 This effect is especially evident when combined with supplemental vitamin D. For example, a study of 52 obese women found that those supplementing with vitamin D and calcium lost more weight and had reduced waist circumference after three months compared to control groups (x).
 Another study involving obese college students yielded similar results (x).

-That said, other studies do not show a relationship between calcium, with or without vitamin D, and weight loss.
+That said, other studies do not show a relationship between it, with or without vitamin D, and weight loss.
 Evidence is considered to be weak in this area (x).
 Nevertheless, it certainly can’t hurt to make sure you’re getting enough calcium and vitamin D.

 Calcium Side Effects and Dosage

-Getting too much calcium from supplements can cause calcification of vascular and soft tissues as well as increase the risk for kidney damage (x).
+Getting too much from supplements can cause calcification of vascular and soft tissues as well as increase the risk for kidney damage (x).

 How much calcium do we actually need?
 Luckily, the guidelines are very straight forward.
 According to the National Institutes of Health, the recommended daily allowances (RDA) for calcium through a combination of food and/or supplements are (x):